The ICAS Research Panel

 Louise's research interests include international financial reporting, professional accountancy education and NGO governance & accountability.
 She has received research funding for each of these areas which has led to the publication of her research, including the publication of two ICAS monographs.

-Before being appointed to ICAS' Research Panel in 2011, Louise served for six years as a member of the Student Education Committee of ICAS.
-She is currently also a member of the Tayside Area Committee, which she has chaired since March 2012.
+Louise was appointed to ICAS' Research Panel in 2011 and she is currently also a member of the Tayside Area Committee, which she has chaired since March 2012.

 Hilary Eastman is Director of Investor Engagement at PwC, with responsibility for managing the firm's relationships with the investment community in the UK and globally.
 In her role, Hilary works with investors and analysts to get their views on a variety of corporate reporting and governance matters to help companies improve their reporting to the capital markets.
 She also seeks their views on matters that affect the accounting profession.